 Offering multiple layouts (single card, three card, etc.)

 Tap to “flip” card over and reveal info on the back

 Play peaceful, grounding music while app is open

 Incorporate breathing exercises to help the user ground

 Allow users to color in their own cards (creative experience)

-Incorporate AI to help the user understand what the reading means
+Incorporate artificial intelligence (AI) to help the user understand what the reading means

-Instead of a web application, build a mobile app
+Instead of a web application, create a mobile app

-Instead of a structured Tarot deck, design an unstructured oracle deck, change name to The Modern Woman’s Oracle
+Instead of a structured Tarot deck, create an unstructured oracle deck and change name to The Modern Woman’s Oracle

 Offer three different spreads, not just one